‘Pedestrians and lorries do not mix’ - Calls for weight restrictions as HGVs ignore new £7m relief road

 “But there is no point in a lorry coming through our historic town centre when it can go around with a lot less stress for the driver and be safer for the people of the town.”

-In December, Beccles Road Safety Group, of which Mr Eliott is a member, began a series of surveys to assess the scale of lorry movements through the town.
+In December, Beccles Road Safety Group, of which Mr Elliott is a member, began a series of surveys to assess the scale of lorry movements through the town.

 The first survey, undertaken during the closure of Station Road, recorded a small number of lorries passing through the town.